ErikaZimmer/ErikaZimmer/README.md

 - 😄 I'm Erika Zimmer
 - 🌍 I'm based in Villa Giardino, Cordoba, ARG
-- 🚀 I’m currently working on GroovinAds
+- 🚀 I’m currently working for GroovinAds
 - 📒 I’m currently learning about Backend Programming at CoderHouse
-- 🦄 I used to work in TiendaNube
+- 🦄 I used to work for TiendaNube
 - 👯 I’m collaborate on Nube Community
 - 💬 Languages: Spanish, English and German
 - 🌈 My favorite color: Blue.
 The blue of the sky.